hjeronen/cipher-decipher/documentation/implementation_document.md

 ## Possible flaws and improvements
 Determining error margin is a bit tricky - too large will cause decryption errors and too small will increase the decryption time.
 The amount of allowed errors is increased during execution, but this will need to be tuned.

+The program sometimes throws StackOverflowError, not sure why - of course for very long texts recursion would cause problems.
+Currently the size of the cipherwords array is limited (though not the length of the text) which helps, but sometimes the error still occurs.
+The text length probably needs to be downsized as well, not just the number of words.

 ## Sources
 * [Backtracking](https://en.wikipedia.org/wiki/Backtracking)
 * [Frequency Analysis](https://www.101computing.net/frequency-analysis/)